Kai-Guan/PONG/README.md

 # PONG
-Pong made in pygame by Kai Guan
+Pong made python in pygame by Kai Guan.

-Download and extract .zip
+Download and extract .zip and run Pong.py
-Run Pong.py
 The songs are from soulknight.